Diocese of Bathurst (Canada)

-The Roman Catholic Diocese of Bathurst (in Canada) (originally Diocese of Chatham) (Dioecesis Bathurstensis in Canada) is a suffragan of the Archdiocese of Moncton.
+The Diocese of Bathurst (originally Diocese of Chatham) (Dioecesis Bathurstensis in Canada) is a Roman Catholic suffragan of the Archdiocese of Moncton.
 It has its cathedral episcopal see, Sacred Heart Cathedral, in Bathurst, New Brunswick, Canada.

 History

 On 8 May, 1860, the Diocese of St. John was divided, creating the Diocese of Chatham.
 The diocese comprises the northern half of the Province of New Brunswick, including the counties of Gloucester, Madawaska, Northumberland, Restigouche, Victoria, and the part of Kent north of the Richibucto River.
 This territory formerly belonged to the Diocese of St. John, itself originally a portion of the Archdiocese of Quebec.
 James Rogers was appointed the first bishop and consecrated 15 August in the same year.
 On his arrival at Chatham, Bishop Rogers found only seven priests to attend an immense stretch of country.
 During his episcopate of forty-two years, the diocese greatly expanded; by the time he resigned on 7 August, 1902, he left a diocese of 47 parishes and 51 priests.
 On the resignation of Bishop Rogers, Thomas Francis Barry, consecrated titular Bishop of Thugga and Coadjutor of Chatham, on 7 August, 1902, succeeded to the See of Chatham.

 The steady march of development, facility of communication, and immigration, required the formation of new parishes each year; by 1908 the diocese contained 57 churches with resident priests and 25 missions with churches.
 The Catholic population in 1908 numbered about 66,000; a large percentage of which is French Acadian by descent and language.
 At the time, the secular clergy numbered 65 priests, with 5 theological students, and the regular 31 priests and 7 brothers.
 Sisters, numbering about 200, of several religious congregations, were in charge of various institutions.
 There were 8 parochial schools with about 1000 pupils, one classical college (at Caraquet) for boys, directed by the Eudist Fathers, with 130 pupils, and 3 schools taught by Sisters under the Government School Law, with about 400 pupils.
 Two orphan asylums supported 100 orphans, and 4 hospitals are directed by the Hospital Sisters of St. Joseph, among them the government hospital for lepers at Tracadie.
 The Trappist Fathers and the Trappistine Sisters, expelled from France, have opened monasteries in the parish of Rogersville.